gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 Hello!

-Currently, I'm an adjunct professor at the Federal University of Paraíba, located in the beautiful seashore João Pessoa city, where  lies the Brazil's far east point.
+Currently, I'm an adjunct professor at the Federal University of Paraíba (UFPB), located in the beautiful seashore João Pessoa city, where  lies the Brazil's far east point.
 My predominant research areas cover numerical methods, fluid mechanics, and scientific computing.
 In a recent past, I sailed amidst finite elements, multiphase flows, numerical analysis, porous media, and reservoir modeling.
 More recently, I have been focused on data science applications for energy and healthcare sectors.

 Although I've held a bit of math in my innermost roots, I've tasted several mechanics' syrups over the years, so that I acquired a passionate vision of certain disciplines, such as transport phenomena and fluid mechanics.
 Today, after many waves, river wakes, and mixtures revolve the life, I'd say that my field of study is [Computational Science and Engineering](https://en.wikipedia.org/wiki/Computational_engineering), where I conserve an interdisciplinary and breadth-like scientific profile.